greboid/greboid.com/src/blog/proxy/index.md

 ---
-title: Web Proxy
+title: Looking for a new reverse proxy
 date: 2022-03-23T19:55:02Z
 ---
 The majority of container setups need a reverse proxy to redirect incoming requests to the appropriate container.
-Some time ago I went with a template generator written by my friend, [Dotege](https://github.com/csmith/dotege), this avoids having to expose the docker socket to the web and makes the choice of proxy reasonable flexible, but by default it ships with a template for Haproxy - as a very established proxy, I went with this and this served me quite well for some time.
+I use [Dotege](https://github.com/csmith/dotege), a template generator that listens to container events and creates a config, this gives me the flexibility to switch proxies easily and try new things.

+I was using Haproxy, but hit some irritating issues after a few releases and had to keep patching it to continue working.
+One bug prevented me from pushing containers to my registry, and another caused issues with my site's background rendering.
+Both changes were caused some major changes to how they handled one thing or another, but there are no tests to make sure it works correctly.
+Given this, I thought it was time to evaluate a replacement.

 <!--more-->

-I have more recently experienced some annoying bugs with haproxy, one of which prevented any containers being pushed to my registry and a more recent one caused an intermittent issue with my site not rendering a background due to a permissions-policy header causing an internal server error.
-In light of this I took the opportunity to take a look at the alternatives, and as everything is in docker and the configs can be templated as needed, I decided the best way to pick a proxy would be to spin up a few instances of Dotege with different templates and see how they handled running my site with some simple benchmarks and pick one that was nicest to configure whilst being quite performant.

-The below results were a 10-second run, with 10 threads using [wrk](https://github.com/wg/wrk), whilst the configs for these might not be the most optimised examples, I think they're fairly optimised and definitely typical examples.
-This should give a look at both the latency and throughput of the proxy, I picked a few big examples and them some less common ones, the results were not exactly as expected.
+## Benchmarking
+To find the best proxy server, I decided to spin up a few instances of Dotege with different templates and run some benchmarks.
+I wanted to see how each proxy handled running my site and how easy they were to configure.
+I ran a 10-second test with 10 threads using [wrk](https://github.com/wg/wrk), a benchmarking tool.
+Whilst performance isn't everything, it is a fairly important part of the job.
+Here are the results of the benchmark tests:

 ### [Haproxy](https://www.haproxy.org/)
 |                | Avg     | Stdev  | Max      | +/- Stdev |